chocoearly44/Monument/README.md

 ## Bug reporting
 If you encounter any bugs while using Monument please report them in the [Issues Section](https://github.com/DashcoreModding/Monument/issues) on GitHub Repository.

+## Special Thanks
+A special thanks go to [MilkBowl](https://github.com/MilkBowl) that made the original [Vault Plugin](https://github.com/milkbowl/Vault) for Bukkit on which Monument is very much based.

 ## Support
 You can receive additional support in an official Discord Server.